 - Lisa: “See you soon”

 Without even a chance to check my calendar to see what I have scheduled because you know my life is all written in a flimsy black planner book.
 If it’s not written in that planner it simply doesn’t exist.
-Within the hour she pulled up and pulled this beat up old vintage desk from her vehicle.
+Within the hour she pulled up and pulled this beat up old wood desk from her vehicle.
 It was a mess and I loved it.

 Staging / Home Decor: